Staircase solutions and stability in vertically confined salt-finger convection: Single-mode solutions and stability at

 The S1, S2 and S3 solution branches at $R_\rho=2$ in figure \ref{fig:bif_diag_mid_Ra_S2T} exhibit much larger $Sh$ than those at $R_\rho=40$ in figure \ref{fig:bif_diag_low_Ra_S2T}.
 This is expected as a lower density ratio indicates stronger destabilization by the salinity gradient.
 Figure \ref{fig:profile_R_rho_T2S_2_tau_0p01} shows profiles of the S1, S2 and S3 solutions at $R_\rho=2$ and $k_x=17.5$, $k_y=0$.
-Here, the well-mixed region in the horizontally averaged total salinity $z+\bar{S}_0(z)$ corresponds to almost constant salinity compared with the solution profile at $R_\rho=40$ in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}.
-Outside of the well-mixed region, the profile $z+\bar{S}_0(z)$ at $R_\rho=2$ exhibits a sharper interface compared with that at $R_\rho=40$ in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}.
+Here, the mixed region in the horizontally averaged total salinity $z+\bar{S}_0(z)$ in figure \ref{fig:profile_R_rho_T2S_2_tau_0p01}(a) corresponds to almost constant salinity compared with the solution profile at $R_\rho=40$ in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}(a).
+Outside of this region, both the profile $z+\bar{S}_0(z)$ and the isocontours of total salinity in figures \ref{fig:profile_R_rho_T2S_2_tau_0p01}(e)-(g) exhibit sharper interfaces than those at $R_\rho=40$ in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}.
 This is consistent with the observation of well-defined staircases in flow regimes with $R_\rho \sim O(1)$ in field measurements \citep{schmitt1987c} and laboratory experiments \citep{krishnamurti2003double,krishnamurti2009heat} as well as in DNS \citep{radko2003mechanism}.
 The vertical profiles of the salinity harmonic $\widehat{S}$ in the S1, S2 and S3 states shown in figure \ref{fig:profile_R_rho_T2S_2_tau_0p01}(b) all show a local peak at the region associated with sharp interfaces.
 Both the horizontal velocity and the vertical velocity in figures \ref{fig:profile_R_rho_T2S_2_tau_0p01}(c)-(d) show a larger magnitude compared with the $R_\rho=40$ results in figures \ref{fig:profile_R_rho_T2S_40_tau_0p01}(c)-(d).

+Figure \ref{fig:staircase_ocean} combines the mean salinity profiles of the S1, S2 and S3 single-mode solutions in figure \ref{fig:profile_R_rho_T2S_2_tau_0p01}(a) with constant salinity outside of the region $z\in [0,1]$ on the assumption that each layer is well mixed.
+The figure shows that salt-finger convection can distort a linear mean salinity profile into a staircase-like profile in $z\in [0,1]$, particularly when $R_{\rho}$ is relatively small.
+While other mechanisms may be involved in the ocean leading to layer formation, merger and migration, including the presence of a diffusive regime (cold fresh water on top of warm salty water) \citep{timmermans2008ice,radko2016thermohaline,yang2022layering} or stratified shear flow \citep{oglethorpe2013spontaneous,taylor2017multi,lucas2017layer,lucas2019layer}, our work suggests that in horizontally extended domains shearing instabilities may disrupt the finger zones that form the S1, S2 and S3 profiles without destroying the associated staircase structure, leading to well-mixed layers of the type observed in the oceans.